Brazilian Cherry Hardwood Flooring

-Brazilian cherry wood, also known as Jatoba, got its name because it is native to Central and South America, particularly in Brazil.
-The scientific name for this species of wood is Hymenaea courbaril, and it is known for its dense, durable and attractive wood grain, making it a popular choice for furniture and flooring.
+Brazilian Cherry wood, also known as Jatoba, got its name because it is native to Central and South America, particularly in Brazil.
+The scientific name for this wood species is Hymenaea courbaril.

 How does Brazilian Cherry compare to other hardwoods?

-- Compared to Walnut hardwood, Brazilian Cherry has a more uniform grain pattern, a harder surface, and a brighter color, but is also more expensive.
+- Compared to Walnut, Brazilian Cherry has a more uniform grain pattern, a harder surface, and a brighter color.
+But it is also more expensive.

-- Compared to Maple hardwood, Brazilian Cherry has a stronger surface and a more distinctive color, but is also more prone to scratches and dents.
+- Compared to Maple wood, Brazilian Cherry has a stronger surface and a more distinctive color, but is also more prone to scratches and dents.

-- Compared to Oak hardwood, Brazilian Cherry has a denser grain pattern, a harder surface, and a more distinctive color.
+- Compared to Oak, Brazilian Cherry has a denser grain pattern, a harder surface, and a more distinctive color.